ghostiam/PimaxCrystalAdvanced/README.md

-## Pimax Crystal Advanced Eye Tracking Module for VRCFaceTracking
+## Tobii Advanced Eye Tracking Module for VRCFaceTracking

-A module for working with [Pimax Crystal](https://pimax.com/crystal/?ref=ghostiam) Eye Tracking in VRCFaceTracking.
+A module for working with Tobii Eye Tracking in VRCFaceTracking.

+### Supported devices
+- HP Reverb G2 Omnicept Edition.
+- Pimax Crystal.
+- and more.

 ### Usage

 - Download and install [VRCFaceTracking](https://github.com/benaclejames/VRCFaceTracking)
-- Download the archive with the module from [release](https://github.com/ghostiam/PimaxCrystalAdvanced/releases/latest)
+- Download the archive with the module from [release](https://github.com/ghostiam/VRCFTTobiiAdvanced/releases/latest)
 - Run VRCFaceTracking
 - Go to the "Module Registry" tab
 - Click "+ Install Module From .zip"